 Greetings!
-I’m Jerry, (nick WildcatJF), and I am the administrator of the George Macy Imagery.
+I’m Jerry (nick WildcatJF), and I am the administrator of the George Macy Imagery.
 Before I get into why I’m into LEC and Heritage books, I’ll divulge a bit on some of my other hobbies and passions.
 Video games are right up there, as well as drawing, writing (creatively and critically), reading (need to do more!), photography, listening to music and collecting old books and various video game merch.
-I am working towards embarking on getting an anthropology or interdisciplinary M.A. and PhD.
+I am currently working at my local university and considering embarking on getting an anthropology or interdisciplinary M.A.

 Okay, now we can dig into my passion for these lovely books.
 I discovered the Heritage Press quite by accident.
 I was perusing a library book sale when I stumbled upon an amazing copy of The Aeneid, with the dynamic binding of Carlotta Petrina’s artwork.
 I was floored, and I was even more stunned at the $10 price tag; surely a book of this quality cost more!
 I bought it and was very pleased with myself, as I’ve been a fan of old books and believed I had a gem in my hands.
 The next time the same library had a sale, I discovered a brilliant copy of Sherlock Holmes, which, despite a garish handwritten name on the inside, was just beautiful.
 I was lucky enough to walk away with that one for a paltry $2!
 It happened to have a Sandglass, but for some reason I didn’t take much note of it.
 I was just pleased to continue building up my book collection.
 A nearby library also has sales, and at one particular visit not too far off from picking up Sherlock I found a third book that was stunning: the Pierre Brissaud illustrated Cyrano de Bergerac.
 Now I adore this play as it is, due to having been in a production of it (as De Guiche), and I was tickled to own such an exquisite copy of it.
 However, something clicked inside of me when I noticed that the publisher was the Heritage Press.
 That seemed familiar.
 Upon returning home I checked my Aeneid and Sherlock and lo and behold, they were all from the same house!
 That’s when I became a Heritage collector.

 Becoming a LEC collector took a little longer.
-I’m not exactly sure how I put 2 + 2 together and realized that the Heritage Press was more-or-less a mass-market version of the Limited Editions Club with exclusive bonuses, but I found out about the LEC in Monterey in 2008 as I laid eyes on a wide array of LEC titles.
+I’m not exactly sure how I put 2 + 2 together and realized that the Heritage Press was more-or-less a mass-market version of the Limited Editions Club with exclusive bonuses, but I found out about the LEC in 2008 as I laid eyes on a wide array of LEC titles in various bookshops in Monterey.
 I spent at least a good hour pouring through them all, ultimately deciding on George Bernard Shaw’s Man and Superman.